nodef/wikipedia-tts/README.md

 var db = await wikipediaTts.setup();
-// crawl.db is created
+// crawl list is created (crawl.db)

 await wikipediaTts.add(db, 'Plant nutrition');
 // "Plant nutrition" is added to crawl list

+await wikipediaTts.update(db, 'Plant nutrition',  {priority: 1});
+// "Plant nutrition" priority is set to 1
+// this means it will be crawled/uploaded first
+// even if other pages have higher number of references

 await wikipediaTts.crawl(db);
-// "Plant nutrition" is uploaded to youtube
-// All links in "Plant nutrition" page are added to crawl list
+// "Plant nutrition" is page links are crawled
+// this is because it is on top priority, references

+await wikipediaTts.crawl(db, {loop: 10});
+// Crawling done recursively 10 times

+await wikipediaTts.crawl(db, {loop: -1});
+// Crawling done recursively indefinitely

-await wikipediaTts.crawl(db);
+await wikipediaTts.upload(db);
-// Most referenced link in crawl list is uploaded to youtube
+// Highest ranking page is crawled and uploaded to YouTube

+await wikipediaTts.upload(db, {loop: -1});
-// All links in the page are added to crawl list
+// Pages are crawled and uploaded to YouTube indefinitely
 ```